ValveSoftware/Proton/README.md

 Configure the build
 ---
 After setting up the build system, it is time to run the configure script which will generate the Makefile to build your project.
-The Vagrantfile is set up to do this automatically for you in a directory called `$HOME/build` within the VM.
-If you are configuring manually, run these steps:
+Run these steps.
+You may of course use whatever paths you like.

-        mkdir proton/mybuild/
+        mkdir build/
-        cd proton/mybuild
+        cd build
-        ../configure.sh --steam-runtime64=docker:steam-proton-dev --steam-runtime32=docker:steam-proton-dev32 --steam-runtime=$HOME/steam-runtime/runtime/
+        ../proton/configure.sh --steam-runtime64=docker:steam-proton-dev --steam-runtime32=docker:steam-proton-dev32 --steam-runtime=$HOME/steam-runtime/runtime/

 If you are building without the Steam runtime, then instead use:

-        ../configure.sh --no-steam-runtime
+        ../proton/configure.sh --no-steam-runtime

 **Tip**: If you are building without the Steam runtime, you should now run `make obj-wine64/Makefile obj-wine32/Makefile` and check the files